Frequently Asked Questions

 Do you offer accommodation locally?

 We do have a list of local residents who offer rooms to be let, but parents must take responsibility for the accommodation being satisfactory and make sure that the day-to-day support for the student is in place.
-This applies to Post16 students only.
-Please note The BRIT School does not vet these landlords.
+This applies to Post 16 students only as we will not accept applications for Key Stage 4 if the applicant will need to live independently.
+Please note The BRIT School do not vet these landlords.

 How can I contact you?